|Figure One - Obsidian ovate biface probably made by |

 Found on private land in Oregon in the 1960s.

-One of the main themes in my book SHADOWS on the TRAIL was that climate change took place around 10,700 years ago.
-The changing climate forced the main characters, the Folsom People, to abandon the canyon where they had lived for a generation.
-SHADOWS on the TRAIL was about the Folsom People's journey to a place called the North Country.
+One of the main themes in my book SHADOWS on the TRAIL was that climate change was happening around 10,700 years ago (the climate is ALWAYS changing).
+The change in conditions forced the Folsom People to abandon the canyon home where they had lived for close to a generation.
+SHADOWS on the TRAIL was the journey by the Folsom People to a place called the North Country.
 It was their intent to find a place where animals roamed and they could live in peace.

 |Figure Two - 4.1 inch long discoidal biface made from |

-Texas Alibates Chert and found in Northern Colorado.
+Texas Alibates Chert and surface found on private land

 After putting the five pieces of inyan wakan in his pouch, Chayton walked deeper into the canyon where underground springs had always fed the creek.